chisui/dakka/thesis/main.md

 ## Actor framework

-I demonstrated that it is possible to create an actor framework in Haskell that is capable of expressing many constraints about it's hierarchy and the capabilities of the actors in it using the typesystem.
+I demonstrated that it is possible to create an actor framework in Haskell that is capable of expressing many constraints about it's hierarchy and the capabilities of the actors in it, using the typesystem.

 ## Dependent types in Haskell